SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

     The second is to make pattern --> untyped-pattern | typed-pattern.
     This has the advantage that we can use these more fined-grained categories elsewhere in the grammar.

+    LangRef says that type annotations are "currently not allowed" in case labels of switch statements -- is there an intention to support them in the future?
+    (If they might be supported later,
+    let's not go through lots of special gyrations to write a grammar that forbids them.
+    A note in prose is probably good enough.)

 Any Pattern